Contacts | Class structure | Text | Podcasts | Questions | Requirements | Schedule | Policies | Readings |

 Ford School Public Health Protection Policy:

-In order to participate in any in-person aspects of this course, such meeting with other students to study or working on your group papers, you must follow all safety measures mandated by the State of Michigan, the University of Michigan, and the Ford School.
-This includes maintaining physical distance of six feet from others and properly wearing a face covering at all times while on campus.
-In addition, it is expected that you will protect and enhance the health of everyone in the Ford School community by staying home and following self-isolation guidelines if you are experiencing any symptoms of COVID-19, have been exposed to someone with COVID-19, are awaiting a test result, or have engaged in a higher-exposure activity such a flying or attending an indoor social gathering of more than 10 people.
-If you are unable or unwilling to adhere to all prescribed safety measures, you will be accommodated through remote access to all aspects of this course.
-Additional information on public health safety measures is described in the Wolverine Culture of Care and the University's Face Covering Policy for COVID-19.
+In order to participate in any in-person aspects of this course, including meeting with other students to study or work on your group papers, you must follow all the public health safety measures and policies put in place by the State of Michigan, Washtenaw County, the University of Michigan, and the Ford School.
+Up to date information on U-M policies can be found here.
+It is expected that you will protect and enhance the health of everyone in the Ford School community by staying home and following self-isolation guidelines if you are experiencing any symptoms of COVID-19.

 Inclusivity: Members of the Ford School community represent a rich variety of backgrounds and perspectives.
 We are committed to providing an atmosphere for learning that respects diversity.
 While working together to build this community we ask all members to: